nextauthjs/next-auth/www/docs/configuration/options.md

 A random string used to hash tokens, sign cookies and generate crytographic keys.

-If not specified is uses a hash of all configuration options, including Client ID / Secrets for entropy.
+If not specified, it uses a hash for all configuration options, including Client ID / Secrets for entropy.

 The default behaviour is volatile, and it is strongly recommended you explicitly specify a value to avoid invalidating end user sessions when configuration changes are deployed.